bamurtaugh/dev-container-spec/_implementors/contributing.md

 ---
 layout: implementors
-title:  "Contributing to the specification"
+title:  "How to Contribute to the Dev Container Specification"
 shortTitle: "Contributing"
 author: Microsoft
 index: 4
 ---

-# How to Contribute to the Dev Container Specification

 We're excited for your contributions to the dev container specification!
 This document outlines how you can get involved.